 Note: These currency exchange rates are not updated daily and should be used as a guideline only.

 Health regulations in Ghana require that visitors be in possession of a current medical vaccination certificate for yellow fever.
 Prophylactics against malaria are recommended and waterborne diseases are prevalent, including outbreaks of cholera during the rainy season.
 Visitors are advised to buy bottled drinking water, which is widely available.
+Vaccinations are recommended for hepatitis A, hepatitis B and typhoid when travelling to Ghana.
+A meningococcus vaccination is also recommended if you are there in the dry season (November to June).
+If you are going to be spending a lot of time outdoors and may be at risk of animal bites then a rabies vaccination may also be suggested.
 Bird flu has been confirmed in Ghana, but the risk to visitors is considered to be very low; as a precaution it is advisable to avoid close contact with live birds and ensure all poultry products are well cooked.
 Good medical facilities are found in all the cities and major towns, but facilities outside urban areas are poor and emergency services are limited.
 Medical insurance is advised and should cover medical evacuation.
+If you need certain prescription medication, it is advised that you take it with you, along with a signed and dated note from your doctor explaining what it is and why you need it.

 Foreign visitors to Ghana must hold a return or onward ticket, as well as the necessary travel documentation for their next destination; OR a letter from their employer guaranteeing repatriation.
 If passengers do not have these documents, then they are required to make a deposit, with the Immigration Office, equal to the amount of a return fare.
 Visas can be obtained on arrival, provided passengers have applied for prior consent from the Director of Immigration, a minimum of 48 hours before arrival in the country.
 The visa fee is USD 100, and travellers must ensure that their visa-on-arrival approval document contains their passport and visa numbers, as well a copy of the bio data and photo page from their passport.
 Applications can be made by the visitor's host, business or sponsor; or directly by fax (+233 21 258249), or email (email@example.com).
 The host or applicant will require copy of the fax or email in order to pay for the visa.
 Visa exemptions apply to holders of Dual Nationality Cards issued by Ghana.
 Note that a yellow fever vaccination certificate is required to enter Ghana.
 NOTE: It is highly recommended that your passport has at least six months validity remaining after your intended date of departure from your travel destination.
 Immigration officials often apply different rules to those stated by travel agents and official sources.